Browse by Medical Category

-The applicant will be notified via e-mail within five business days upon receipt of all the requested documentation.
+The applicant will be notified via e-mail within five business days upon receipt of the requested documentation.

-Usually, two to four Research Fellows are hired every year, based on need.
-Start dates are either in January or July.
-The Selection Committee, chaired by the Division Chief, Dr. George Velmahos, and the Director of Trauma Research, Dr. David King, will review all applications and select applicants based on need and funds availability.
-Telephone or Skype interviews may be arranged during the selection process.
-Important dates in the application and selection process for each year are, as follows:
+Start dates are normally in/around July.
+The Selection Committee, chaired by the Division Chief, Dr. George Velmahos, and the Director of Trauma Research, Dr. David King, will review all applications and select Fellows based on need and funding availability (usually, two to four Fellows are selected each year.)
+Telephone and/or Skype interviews will be arranged during the selection process.
+Important dates in the application and selection process, as follows:

-If accepted, the Fellow will receive by mail the Research Fellow Appointment Package, which should be promptly completed and returned.
-Delays on receiving the complete appointment package, may compromise the appointment.
+If accepted, the Fellow will receive a Research Fellow Appointment Package, which should be promptly completed and returned.
+Delays on receiving a completed appointment package may compromise the appointment.
 Please note that the appointment and visa process can take three to four months.

 Among other forms, the Research Fellow Appointment Package includes: